sagecontinuum/sage/platforms/pricelist.md

 Each component is priced separately, based on your scientific needs.
 The sum of all four pieces provides the total cost you should budget.
 You should plan for installation as well.
-For many installations, students can perform the needed work.
+For many installations, students or scientific staff can perform the needed work.
 However, for urban and tower deployments, special installation procedures might be required.
 Ask the Sage team for guidance estimating your installation costs – every installation is different.
 The data below will help scientists do basic planning before working with the Sage team to